Lynnwood High School: Green features

 Despite protests from some environmental groups, the school was built on a wooded area.
 West of the new football field are the remaining evergreen trees in a protected wetland.
 A natural area to the north of the school is protected wetland with a pond and trees.
 A storm water detention pond north of the football field diverts potentially polluted water from going into local creeks and waterways.
 Classrooms are not air conditioned but have natural convection ventilation.
 The buildings have received an Energy Star design certification.
 Its expected energy use is a reduction of 44 percent compared with an average building of similar type.

 Design awards

 The new building received the international annual design award of the Council of Educational Facilities Planners International for 2010, the James D. MacConnell Award for outstanding new educational facilities.

 In 2011 the new school was recognized as one of ten "Schools of the 21st Century – The Latest Thinking and Best Ideas on the Planning and Design of K-12 School Buildings", by Architectural Record magazine.

 Former location

-The former Lynnwood High School, located at 3001 184th St SW, was vacant from 2009 to 2015.
+The former Lynnwood High School, located at 3001 184th St SW, was built in 1969 atop an aquifer.
+That, alongside the school's architecture and general location, left it prone to flooding; the gymnasium experienced such an event in August 2004, forcing its closure for three months.
+After the high school's relocation, the site was vacant from 2009 to 2015.
 Demolition of the old high school began on August 3, 2010.

-The site is planned to be redeveloped into a multi-use center called Lynnwood Place with retail and restaurant components.
+In October 2007, the Edmonds School District reached a deal with Texas-based Cypress Equities for a 99-year lease of the site.
+The site was redeveloped into a multi-use center called Lynnwood Place with retail and restaurant components.
 In December 2010 it was announced that Costco Wholesale would occupy 160,000 sqft of the property.
-Construction started on the Costco in July 2014 and opened on October 1st 2015.
+Construction started on the Costco in July 2014 and opened on October 1, 2015.